ykotseruba/attention_and_driving/README.md

 For each paper the following information is provided:

-* Reference: to be used for searching for bibtex information in `practical.bib`
+* Reference: to be used for searching for bibtex information in `bibtex/practical.bib`
 * Paper: title, venue, year
 * Code: link if available
 * Input, observation length, output